An Efficient Framework for Visible-Infrared Cross Modality Person Re-Identification: Conclusion

 \section{Conclusion}

-In this study, we have introduced a 4-stream framework for VI-ReId using ResNet architectures.
+In this study, we have introduced a {four-}stream framework for VI-ReId using ResNet architectures.
 In each stream of the framework, we train a ResNet by using a different representation of input images in order to obtain complementary features as much as possible from each stream.
-While grayscale and infrared input images are used to train the ResNet in the first stream, RGB and 3-channel infrared images are used in the second stream.
+While grayscale and infrared input images are used to train the ResNet in the first stream, RGB and {three-}channel infrared images are used in the second stream.
 The first stream learns the features by using only the shape and texture information.
 The second stream uses the color information of the RGB images and learns to extract common features for the images with visually large differences.
 Unlike the first two streams, the input images in the other two streams are local pattern maps generated by employing the LZM transformation.
 Due to the lack of color, which provides the most important cues, in infrared images, the local shape and texture information is critical for VI-ReId.
-In the 3rd and 4th streams, we expose this information from the images by generating the LZM pattern maps and train the ResNets using these maps as input images.
-With the exhaustive experiments performed employing 3 different ResNet architectures with different depths, we have demonstrated that each stream extracts different and complementary features and has a significant contribution to the performance.
-Our framework outperforms current state-of-the-art on SYSU-MM01 dataset under all-search and indoor-search modes with a large margin.
+In the {third and fourth} streams, we expose this information from the images by generating the LZM pattern maps and train the ResNets using these maps as input images.
+With the exhaustive experiments performed employing {three} different ResNet architectures with different depths, we have demonstrated that each stream extracts different and complementary features and {provides} a significant contribution to the performance.
+Our framework outperforms{, with a large margin, the} current state-of-the-art on SYSU-MM01 { and RegDB datasets}.
 We further increase the improvement margin by utilizing re-ranking.